neo4jrb/activegraph/docs/QueryExamples.rst

       size(sources) AS sources_count
     ORDER BY score DESC

-Now let's see how we could write this using ActiveNode syntax in a ``User`` Ruby class.
+Now let's see how we could write this using Node syntax in a ``User`` Ruby class.

 .. code-block:: ruby

     class User
-      include ActiveGraph::ActiveNode
+      include ActiveGraph::Node

       property :id, type: Integer